Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 In-person only.
 Registration is free but mandatory: >>> [Registration HERE](https://teilnehmen.e-mobilbw.de/) <<< *(Please actively select/de-select the topics you plan to attend or not, we will only consider your registration for the actively selected tracks on a first come first serve base.
 By submitting your registration you confirm to follow the [event code of conduct](https://github.com/Open-Source-Compliance/Sharing-creates-value/blob/openchain_and_friends_2026_prep/Events/OpenChainAndFriends26/event_code_of_conduct.md).)*

+**This page will be continuously updated until the program is finalized - so stay tuned and revisit this page from time to time!**

 **Tuesday, march 24th to Thursday 26th of march 2026**
 **24.3.-26.3.2026**
 **in Stuttgart**